Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: Case Studies

-The case study focuses on the $\mathsf{R_{\mathbf{w}}}(\mathbf{v})$ aggregation, as the most commonly used one in practice.
-The following four sets of weights are considered as examples of preference information given by different decision-makers: \begin{itemize} \item $\mathbf{w_{1}} = [1.00, 1.00, 1.00, 1.00]$, \item $\mathbf{w_{2}} = [0.25, 1.00, 0.25, 0.50]$, \item $\mathbf{w_{3}} = [0.50, 1.00, 0.25, 0.25]$, \item $\mathbf{w_{4}} = [1.00, 0.66, 0.33, 0.00]$. \end{itemize} In particular, the first weight vector expresses equal importance of all criteria, allowing for the visualization of the alternatives in MSD-space, as opposed to the other sets of weights, that require WMSD-space.
-Interestingly, the last weight vector eliminates the influence of the Open Markets criterion on the final country rankings by setting its weight to zero; this results in $n_p = 3 < n = 4$.
-In result, the weighted utility VS shrinks to 3D for $\mathbf{w_{4}}$.
-The preference expressed by $\mathsf{R_{\mathbf{w}}}(\mathbf{v})$ under the four considered weight vectors in WMSD-space, with the countries of South America superimposed on it, is presented in Figure~\ref{fig:freedom}.
+The case study focuses on the $\mathsf{R_{\mathbf{w}}}(\mathbf{v})$ aggregation, since it is the one most commonly used in practice.
+The following four sets of weights are considered as examples of preference information given by different decision-makers: \begin{itemize} \item $\mathbf{w_{1}} = [1.00, 1.00, 1.00, 1.00]$, \item $\mathbf{w_{2}} = [0.25, 1.00, 0.25, 0.50]$, \item $\mathbf{w_{3}} = [0.50, 1.00, 0.25, 0.25]$, \item $\mathbf{w_{4}} = [1.00, 0.66, 0.33, 0.00]$. \end{itemize} These sets of weights were not chosen with any domain-specific rationale but to demonstrate different situations arising when working with weights.
+In particular, the first weight vector expresses equal importance of all criteria, allowing for the visualization of the alternatives in MSD-space, as opposed to the other sets of weights, which require WMSD-space.
+The second and third vectors were chosen to be permutations of each other to illustrate that the order of weights does not affect the shape of WMSD-space.
+Finally, the last weight vector completely eliminates the influence of the Open Markets criterion on the country rankings by setting its weight to zero; this makes $n_p = 3 < n = 4$.

+Figure~\ref{fig:freedom} shows the countries of South America superimposed on a gradient depicting the preference expressed by $\mathsf{R_{\mathbf{w}}}(\mathbf{v})$ in WMSD-space.
 The final country rankings are gathered in Table~\ref{tab:SA_R_rankings}.

 As can be noticed in Figure~\ref{fig:freedom}, the weights have a clear influence both on the shape of WMSD-spaces and the rankings of the alternatives.
 First, observe that $mean(\mathbf{w_{2}})=mean(\mathbf{w_{3}})=mean(\mathbf{w_{4}})=0.5$, resulting in the same WM range (x-axis) in Figures~\ref{fig:freedom}B, C and D. Additionally, vector $\mathbf{w_{3}}$ is simply a permutation of $\mathbf{w_{2}}$, thus the whole shape of the respective WMSD-spaces is exactly the same (see Figure~\ref{fig:freedom}B and C).
-Nonetheless, the position of the alternatives within those shapes differs, leading to different rankings.
-The weights also naturally influence the number of vertices in the WMSD-spaces, which is, in particular, reflected by a smaller number of vertices when some criteria are given weights equal to zero (compare Figure~\ref{fig:freedom}B and D).
+Nonetheless, the positions of the alternatives within those shapes differ, leading to different rankings.
+The weights also naturally influence the number of vertices in the WMSD-spaces, which is, in particular, reflected by a smaller number of vertices when some criteria are given weights equal to zero (compare Figure~\ref{fig:freedom}B and~D).